Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-Finally, \revrev{for the purpose of the example simulations}{for the example simulation results} presented here, we consider a sliced 360$\degree$ video \revrev{split}{with each 2-second chunk split} into 6 \revrev{tiles (each covering 60 degrees) and in which}{tiles, each covering 60 degrees, and for which} the \revrev{encoding rates of each tile is}{tile encoding rates are each} proportional to one of seven quality \revrev{levels:}{levels (found in an example YouTube video):} 0, 144, 268, 625, 1124, 2217, 4198 \revrev{(in normalized units).}{(in normalized units).
-For the dynamic programming optimization, we use these integers as the corresponding tile sizes together with a default average bandwidth $C$ of 12,000, resulting in a normalized average bandwidth of 12000 / (4198 $\times$ 6) = 0.476 (allowing benefits from quality-adaptive tile delivery similar to those in prior works~\cite{vengat179,vengat181,QHXG18}).} \revrev{Furthermore, for}{For} the utility function we extend the large-screen model by Vleeschauwer et al.~\cite{VVB+13} to include a ``black-out penalty'' associated with a missing tile:
+Finally, for the \revAA{example}{default} simulation results presented here, we consider a sliced 360$\degree$ video with each 2-second chunk split into 6 tiles, each covering 60 degrees, and for which the tile encoding rates are each proportional to one of seven quality levels: 0 \revAA{(modelling the case in which the tile is not fetched),}{(tile is not fetched),} and, in normalized units, 144, 268, 625, 1124, 2217, and 4198 (corresponding to the quality levels in an example YouTube video).
+For the dynamic programming optimization, we use these integers as the corresponding tile sizes together with a default average bandwidth $C$ of 12,000, resulting in a normalized average bandwidth of 12000 / (4198 $\times$ 6) = 0.476 (allowing benefits from quality-adaptive tile delivery similar to those in prior works~\cite{vengat179,vengat181,QHXG18}).
+For the utility function we extend the large-screen model by Vleeschauwer et al.~\cite{VVB+13} to include a ``black-out penalty'' associated with a missing tile:

-\revrev{where $a = 2 > 1$, $b = 10 > 0$ and $\theta=200 > 0$ are screen dependent parameters selected to match their large-screen model,}{where $a$, $b$, and $\theta$ are screen dependent parameters with values chosen as 2, 10, and 200, respectively, to match their large-screen model,} and the negative \revrev{utility $u(q=0)$}{utility} when $q=0$ captures the black-out \revrev{penalty associated with missing tiles.}{penalty associated with missing tiles.}
+where $a$, $b$, and $\theta$ are parameters with values chosen as 2, 10, and 200, respectively, to match their large-screen model, and the negative utility when $q=0$ captures the black-out penalty.